 Basis of Design Activities • A design life of 10,000 years for the TSF cover system and final landform, including slope stability and consolidation based on ANCOLD 2012 guidelines.
-A 100-year OD climatic data base with an average annual rainfall total of 166mm/year has been used for cover and No reactive material will be placed within the outer slopes.
+A 100-year OD climatic data base with an average annual rainfall total of 166mm/year has been used for cover and landform modelling.
+No reactive material will be placed within the outer slopes.
 Decommission and remove tailings mechanical and electrical plant and infrastructure and dispose.
-Allow surface pond to drain/evaporate and beaches to dry to strength required for construction unbidge (estimated and to two upper and the state). • landform modelling.
-An acceptable net annual infiltration rate of approximately 1% of annual rainfall or about 0.3 ML/d (<0.05 m3/ha/d) through the TSF into the foundations.
+Allow surface pond to drain/evaporate and beaches to dry to strength required for construction vehicles (estimated one to two years on beaches and three to four years in pond areas). • An acceptable net annual infiltration rate of approximately 1% of annual rainfall or about 0.3 ML/d (<0.05 m3/ha/d) through the TSF into the foundations.
 Contaminated soil around TSFs removed and disposed within TSF.
 Decant outfall pipes and underdrain outfall pipes grouted/sealed. • Maximum TSF height equal to 40m Cover tailings with appropriate soil/rock fill cover to: • Breakaway style landform (20° to 37° side slopes/flat top). achieve final radiation, air quality (including radon), surface runoff quality, seepage, erosion and runoff closure performance criteria. • No top surface waters allowed to overtop the perimeter bund.
 Prevent vegetation growth (to the extent possible) as a radiation pathway. • Average erosion on slopes <5t/ha/y.
 Complete risk assessment on final landform. • Peak erosion at any point on the slope <10t/ha/y.
 Install any required safety measures (e.g. signs, fences).